 Fabian Monrose

-I am an Associate Professor in the Computer Science department at the University of North Carolina at Chapel Hill.
-Prior to joining UNC, I was an Associate Professor at Johns Hopkins University.
-And before that, I was a member of technical staff at Bell Labs, Lucent Technologies.
+I am a Kenan Distinguished Professor in the Computer Science department at the University of North Carolina at Chapel Hill.
+Prior to joining UNC, I was an Associate Professor at Johns Hopkins University from 2002 to 2008.
+And before that, I spent three great years as a member of technical staff at Bell Labs, Lucent Technologies.

 Program Committees (I’ve been involved with recently):